bantoinese83/trackrights/README.md

 ## 🎯 Overview

-TrackRights is an innovative AI-powered platform designed to simplify and analyze music industry contracts.
-It caters to a wide array of professionals, including artists, producers, performers, songwriters, and managers.
-Our mission is to provide clear, actionable contract insights, enabling informed decision-making in the music industry.
+TrackRights is an innovative AI-powered platform designed to simplify and analyze contracts for creative professionals.
+It caters to a wide array of professionals, including artists, producers, performers, songwriters, streamers, influencers, and managers.
+Our mission is to provide clear, actionable contract insights, enabling informed decision-making in the music and creator industries.

 ---